 Nothing is ever smooth sailing, appreciate that bad attempts and failing are all part of the journey.
 Don’t get emotional about it.
 Learn from it and know that it’s just the beginning of an amazing path you are on.
 Learn from every experience and take information from it.
 Also remember that even with your best intentions, horses will be horses.
 So don’t get emotional if you have a bad ride and you can’t train how you wanted.
 Just learn from it and build upon the last ride.

 Dressage is about consistency and in order to improve and develop you have to be willing to put in the consistent work even if you feel “bored” or can’t be bothered.
 The basics have to be put in place and the foundation laid in order to build upon that.
 So take the time each and every ride to build that foundation for success.

 Every horse is different

 There is no one way to train a horse and every horse is unique.
 So be fully open to experimenting and not knowing the answer.
 Search for ways to get the desired answer and never ever stop learning.
 You don’t know what you don’t know and the goal posts change all the time in dressage.
 When the horse changes you have to change with the horse.
-So learn to embrace change and being flexible, if you hit road blocks get excited by them and hunt out the answers and expand your knowledge.
-Horses are a living breathing amazing animal that allow you to ride them, be mindful of them at all times and take them as your greatest teacher!
+So learn to embrace change and being flexible, if you hit roadblocks get excited by them and hunt out the answers and expand your knowledge.
+Horses are a living breathing amazing animal that allows you to ride them, be mindful of them at all times and take them as your greatest teacher!